alicekeller/alicekeller.github.io/_posts/2022-03-10-phenology.md

 ***

-Begin by loading data and inspecting.
+Begin by loading data and inspecting, followed by loading the packages I needed to use.

 ```{r}